 This article was published on LabourList on 2nd August 2011.

 Immigration, by being freighted with so many unsaid and often unconsidered subtexts, is a toxic subject.
 As both Marc Stears and Anthony Painter have suggested on LabourList recently, it certainly seems to have poisoned the ‘Blue Labour’ project, possibly fatally.
-Read the rest of this entry »
+Continue reading Blue Labour and Immigration

 This is an essay on the approach to economics suggested by Maurice Glasman’s essay ‘Labour as a Radical Tradition’.
 Glasman’s essay forms part of the ebook ‘The Labour Tradition and the Politics of Paradox’.